-As a means of enhancing communication, members of the UH community receive a UH email alias and, if needed, a UH email account.
+As a means of enhancing communication, members of the UH community receive a UH email alias and a UH email account.
 The email alias is a pointer that directs email messages to a destination email account.
 UH uses email aliases to send important information such as emergency closings or information from colleges or departments.

 Naming Convention for Email Aliases